Verge (song)

 "Verge" is a song by American electronica project Owl City from his fifth studio album Mobile Orchestra.
-It features guest vocals from American singer Aloe Blacc and was released on May 14, 2015 as the lead single from the album.
+It features guest vocals from American singer Aloe Blacc and was released on May 14, 2015, as the lead single from the album.

 Background

-After the song was previewed on ESPN's Draft Academy on May 5, it was announced that "Verge", featuring Aloe Blacc would be released on May 14 as the album's first single.
+After the song was previewed on ESPN's Draft Academy on May 5, it was announced that "Verge", featuring Aloe Blacc would be released on May 14, as the album's first single.
 A lyric video of "Verge" was later published on Owl City's VEVO channel on YouTube on May 13, 2015.

-Owl City frontman Adam Young also adds, "You're thinking about those moments in life where you're on the edge.
-It's like the last day of your life as you know it, and tomorrow everything is going to change.
-It could be a college graduation.
-It could be a new career.
-It could be your wedding day.
-You're not sure how it's going to go, but you're confident that you're going to hit the ground running.
-We reached out to Aloe out of nowhere, and he was so gracious and kind to lend his incredible talent to the track."

-In an interview with Yahoo Music, he also mentions: "It was an honor to work with Blacc and his contribution to the song is invaluable."
+In an interview with Yahoo Music!, Young explained the meaning of the song; "When I wrote 'Verge' I wanted to capture that moment everyone experiences, that one event in life that signifies the end of an era followed by a new beginning."
+He also called the collaboration with Blacc an "honor" and his contribution on the track, "invaluable."

 Composition

+"Verge" was written by Aloe Blacc, Adam Young, Matt Thiessen and Emily Wright, while Young handled production.
+Young stated he had written the song before sending it to Blacc and that he helped make the song "a lot better."
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 128 BPM and is in the key of D major.
+The vocal range in the song spans from the notes B3 to A5.

 On Owl City's official website, "Verge" is stated as "...his bright, buoyant production and shimmering vocals with a booming soulful refrain from Aloe Blacc.
 It blurs the lines between electro, alternative, pop, and R&B all at once, while remaining perfect for the dance floor."
+It is one of the songs he is most proud of, describing the track as "different" but keeping the same elements that made him "unique."

 Release and promotion

-"Verge" reached number 44 on the Japan Hot 100 chart list and number 3 on the Twitter Real-Time Chart, despite having mixed critical reviews.
-In September 2015, Owl City announced that Verge: The Remixes would be available on September 11, 2015.
+Owl City released Verge: The Remixes on September 11, 2015.
 The three-track EP featured remixes of "Verge" by Tom Swoon, Low Steppa, and Transcode.
+American production duo Halogen also released their own remix to the song on September 9.

+Reception

+Amy Sciarretto of Artistdirect praised the track's beats, harmonies and falsetto, and added "Owl City knows how to craft pop songs that embed themselves in our brains for days."

+Chart performance

+"Verge" has done particularly well in Japan, debuting at number 67 on the Japan Hot 100.
+It reached number 44 on the Japan Hot 100 chart and number three on the Billboard Twitter Real-Time Chart.
+The song also peaked at number 93 on the South Korea International Chart.

 Music video

 On May 28, the music video premiered on Yahoo Music! and was made available on VEVO and YouTube the next day.
+According to Young, the original concept for "Verge" was supposed to be a theme of a wedding, before Blacc suggested a theme of graduating school.